cryptiklemur/view-model-bundle/README.md

     $this->getView()->add('someParameter', 'someValue');
     return $this->getView()->render(/*$templatName, $response*/);

-    // If you are implementing the interface, you can also not return anything
-    // and it will create the response for you
+    // You can also not return anything and it will create the response for you
     // It will also let you return an array that gets set as your view parameters return array('someParameter', 'someValue');
   }